F-150 vs. F-250 Super Duty: Key Differences Uncovered

 Best For Daily driving, family use, light towing Heavy towing, commercial work, job sites

-Tech Features Dual 12” screens, BlueCruise, SYNC 4 Smart Hitch, Trailer Assist, extended BLIS
+Tech Features Dual 12-inch screens, BlueCruise, SYNC 4 Smart Hitch, trailer assist, extended BLIS

 Feature 2025 Ford F-150 2025 Ford F-250 Super Duty

-Front-End Design Update New grille design, updated lighting, revised bumpers Carries over 2023–2024 redesign with minor trim changes
+Front-End Design Update New grille design, updated lighting, revised bumpers Carries over 2023 to 2024 redesign with minor trim changes

 BlueCruise Hands-Free Now standard on more trims with updated BlueCruise 1.2 Optional on upper trims, includes new lane-change assist

-Technology SYNC 4 with OTA updates, dual 12" displays standard Same tech as 2024, emphasis on trailering and work features
+Technology SYNC 4 with OTA updates, dual 12-inch displays standard Same tech as 2024, with emphasis on towing and work features

-Fuel Efficiency Up to 26 MPG with hybrid Approx. 15–20 MPG depending on configuration
+Fuel Efficiency Up to 26 mpg with hybrid Approximately 15 to 20 mpg depending on configuration

 Towing Capacity Up to 13,500 lbs Up to 23,000 lbs with gooseneck